-The Ministry of Health would like to advise the public that as at 12pm on 1st April, 2020:
+The Ministry of Health wishes to advise the public that as at 12am on 30th August 2020:

 Please note the following definitions: